 the doorway not yet found,

 only a few short steps away from “we are here”.

 "Lost" was really just a state of mind.
 Of thinking "I’m not where I think I should be" or "I’m out of comfort and control".
 It was a reflection of being in judgement of myself but never my reality.
-It is the feeling that arises when I wander away from my place of comfort and knowing and I can’t see my destination.
-But is is not my reality.
+It is the feeling that arises when I wander away from my place of comfort and knowledge and I can’t see my destination.
+But it is not my reality.